-In November of 2012, Monica's twin son, Beckett, was the first six patients in the world to be diagnosed at Texas Children's Genetics Clinic with the gene mutation SYNGAP1.
+In November of 2012, Monica's twin son, Beckett, was the first to be diagnosed at Texas Children's Genetics Clinic with the gene mutation SYNGAP1.
 When Beckett was 4 months old, we noticed he was not meeting the same milestones as his twin sister.
 We then began a journey to find answers to help our son.
 She began to blog about his progress & this led to building a community of parents & caregivers & a strong support group.
 She is the Founder, President/CEO of Bridge the Gap – SYNGAP Education & Research Foundation.
 It is her passion to help support these families by raising awareness & creating a strong foundation that will accelerate a path to better therapies.
 She retired in 2016 after 23 years in education teaching secondary science.
 Her new focus is on building the programs & mission of Bridge the Gap – SYNGAP Education and Research Foundation.
-She is the Primary Investigator on the SYNGAP1 (MRD5) Registry and Natural History Study.
-She is a life member of the Worldwide Association of Female Professionals and a member of the first class of 2017 Illumina Ambassadors established in the United States and a member of Women in Bio – Capital DC and Texas Chapters.
-In addition to leading the foundation, she is an author, public speaker, consultant and advocates for rare disease legislation at both the federal and state levels.
-Several of her authored scientific publications that include Nature Neuroscience, The Journal of Neurodevelopmental Disorders, and The Journal of Pediatrics and Value in Health Journal.
+She is the Primary Investigator on the SYNGAP1 (MRD5) Registry & Natural History Study.
+She is a life member of the Worldwide Association of Female Professionals, DIA 2016 Patient Scholar, a member of the first-class of 2017 Illumina Ambassadors established in the United States and a member of Women in Bio – Capital DC and Texas Chapters.
+In addition to leading the foundation, she is an author, public speaker, consultant on rare disease business strategies & advocates for rare disease legislation at both the federal & state levels.
+Several of her authored scientific publications include Nature Neuroscience, The Journal of Neurodevelopmental Disorders, The Journal of Pediatrics and Value in Health Journal.
 She is also an internationally known editorial contributor and key opinion leader for Pharma Boardroom, London.
-She has authored a book about her son Beckett’s diagnostic journey called “My Special Boy – Slow Moving Stream”.
-She is a graduate from East Texas Baptist University with a Bachelor's of Science in Biology/Psychology (1991) and Secondary Certification in Education (1995).
+She has authored a book about her son Beckett’s diagnostic journey called “Slow Moving Stream - My Special Boy”.
+She is a graduate from East Texas Baptist University with a Bachelor's of Science in Biology/Psychology (1991) & Secondary Certification in Education (1995).
 She is a Northwestern University Pritzker Law School candidate earning her Master in Science Law.
-She has five beautiful children, Haleigh (27), Taylor, USMC (24), Sawyer (22), and the twins Beckett & Pyper (13).
+She has five beautiful children, Haleigh (29), Taylor, USMC (26), Sawyer (24), & the twins Beckett & Pyper (13).
 A Global Genes 2015 & 2016 RARE Champion in Advocacy Award nominee & WEGO Health Awards Nominee for years 2015, 2017, 2018, 2019, 2020, & 2021 and chosen as a Global Shakers Rare Disease Awardee 2020.